In this article:

-Pregnant women should be advised AGAINST taking herbal supplements during pregnancy and should always consult a doctor regarding supplements even before conception if trying to become pregnant.
+- Pregnant women are advised AGAINST taking herbal supplements during pregnancy and should always consult a doctor regarding supplements even before conception if trying to become pregnant.

-Daily use of aloe is not recommended.
+- Daily use of aloe is not recommended.
 Incorrect oral consumption of aloe vera can cause cramping and diarrhea.
-For instance, aloe leaf extract and aloe latex are not safe to be taken orally, and 1 g daily of aloe latex can be fatal after just a couple of days.

-Furthermore, oral ingestion of aloe vera was found to have counteracted the effect of diabetes medications.
+- Oral ingestion of aloe vera was found to have counteracted the effect of diabetes medications.
 Several cases of hepatic (liver) toxicity requiring hospitalization were reported for short- to long-term use of aloe preparation.
-(7)
+(12)